Korean Food, Cafe’s, And Karaoke

 If you’re looking for a cafe to visit for a more leisure experience than check out Caffee Bene.
 I tried the Tiramisu Cake which was not too sweet and had a nice chocolate flavor with a small coffee.
 If you want to sample a Korean dessert try the red bean ice flakes.

 Overall, this is a nice cafe to have a cup of coffee and enjoy the relaxed vibe ambiance.
 For menu information and additional locations check out Caffee Bene website here.

 Address: 3785 Wilshire Blvd, Los Angeles, CA 90010

 If brewed tea or juice is more your style than check out Gong Cha.
 Their black pearl toppings added flavor to their freshly brewed tea.
 Additional toppings include white pearl, rainbow jelly, and red bean.

 Healthier options include a matcha smoothie with a fruit smoothie probiotic.
 My favorite is the standard earl grey milk tea with black pearls.

 For more information on the Gong Cha menu and hours of operation check out their website here.

 I included places and locations that would maximize your time spent in L.A.’s Koreatown.
-I want visitors to experience a brief history on a select few of the buildings, and taste the local cuisine.
+I want visitors to experience a brief history and taste the local cuisine.

 I didn’t include any of the nightlife activities in this post.
 Please let me know in the comments below if you want more information in a future post.